Milos5611/pac/README.md

 * Follow the steps [described here](./infrastructure/README.md) in order to prepare minikube and hosts.

-* Run `eval $(minikube docker-env)` in order to connect minikube with a local docker.

-* Run `./build-docker-images.sh` from root and wait that API and Web app are dockerized.

-* Go into `terraform` folder and run `./install`.
+* Go into `infrastructure/terraform` folder and run `./install`.
 This will run terraform and install all the components to Minikube.

 * Front end of the application can be accessed at http://conference.frontend